Where to Find Promotion Board Information:

 Eligible officers, especially those who have cross-trained, should diligently review their records to ensure that their Core Flag reflects their correct AFSC in order to compete within the most appropriate/applicable Comp Cat.

 The entire promotion process for each board starts at the coordination of the eligibility criteria period, which typically begins about -225 days before the board convenes.

-Officers on a mandatory board promotion release may be promoted at any time to fill a vacant position based upon their commander’s request and Senior Rater endorsement.
+Officers on a mandatory board promotion release may be promoted at any time to fill a vacant position based upon Senior Rater request and endorsement IAW the ARPCM promotion release.
 Review the specific requirements in AFI 36-2504, paragraph 6.5., and ANGI 36-2504 (ANG members only).

-AF Reserve member requests must arrive at HQ ARPC/PBE two (2) business days before the requested Date of Rank (DOR).
+USAFR member requests must arrive at HQ ARPC/PBE two (2) business days before the requested Date of Rank (DOR).
 If this timeframe is not met, the officer’s DOR will be processed for five (5) business days after request receipt.
-ANG members should work through their unit and state/territory Military Personnel Management Officer (MPMO) for all accelerated promotions while ANG Statutory Tour members should work through their NGB-assigned chain-of-command.
+For ANG members, Senior Raters should work through their servicing MPF and state/territory Military Personnel Management Officer (MPMO) for accelerated promotions of their members while ANG Statutory Tour members should work through their NGB-assigned chain-of-command.

-Confirm that all of your pertinent records reflect accurately, to include (but not limited to) the following:
+Confirm that your records reflect accurately, to include (but not limited to) the following:

 Letters to the Board: